-In 2012 the Victorian State Government passed the Fire Services Property Levy Act 2012 (Vic).
-This Act requires a fire levy to be collected by Council from ratepayers.
+In 2016 the Victorian State Government passed legislation requiring the Fire Services Property Levy to be collected by Council from ratepayers.
 Previously this was collected through building and property insurance premiums.

-The Fire Services Property Levy helps fund services provided by Fire Rescue Victoria (FRV), and all levies collected by Council are passed through to the State Government.
+The Fire Services Property Levy helps fund the services provided by Fire Rescue Victoria (FRV), and all levies collected by Council are passed through to the State Government.

-The Fire Services Property Levy is based on two components, a fixed charge, and a variable charge which is linked to the capital improved value of the property.
+The Fire Services Property Levy is based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
 This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.